Kenyan firm sells gas to low income families, replacing dirty fuels

 Using charcoal or wood also contributes to deforestation, a major problem for many African nations.

 For many years, there was little alternative.
-But the recent explosion of mobile money, more affordable technology to build smart meters and urbanisation have combined to make pay-as-you-go gas competitive.
+But the recent explosion of mobile money, more affordable technology to build smart meters and urbanization have combined to make pay-as-you-go gas competitive.

 “This innovation is ... reducing deforestation in cities around Africa and also improving the health of people cooking with biomass, mostly women and children,” said Sebastian Rodriguez, a Mexican engineer who invented the smart meter used by M-Gas with his Tanzanian business partner Andron Mendes.